Places of worship in Perumbavoor

 Perumbavoor has many Hindu temples, Muslim mosques and Christian churches.
 As the area is dominated by expatriate north Indian workers, some places of worship cater to the taste of North Indian devotees.

 Masjids

 Perumbavoor-Aluva-Kothamangalam-Muvattupuzha region is a main centre for Rowther Muslims.
-Southern districts of Kerala, Rawther Muslims make up most of the Muslim population.
-Thulukkar, the Hanafi school of Islam followers are majority in southern parts of Kerala.
+In the southern districts of Kerala, Rawther Muslims make up most of the Muslim population.
+Thulukkar, followers of the Hanafi school of Islam, are the majority in southern parts of Kerala.
 There are some pockets of Hanafi Muslims around Perumbavur also.
 Muslims include Sunni and Ahmediyya factions.
-Towns of Perumbavoor, Aluva, Kothamangalam and Muvattupuzha have a strong Rawther Muslim community which also spreads through the villages around these towns.
+Towns of Perumbavoor, Aluva, Kothamangalam, and Muvattupuzha have a strong Rawther Muslim community, which also spreads through the villages around these towns.